-Treatment for varicose eczema aims to improve the condition of your skin and help your circulation (blood flow).
-If you have any underlying vein problems, they will also need to be treated.
+Treatment for varicose eczema aims to improve the condition of your skin, treat your symptoms and help improve your circulation (blood flow).

-Lipodermatosclerosis (hardened, tight skin) is treated the same way as varicose eczema.
-If you have a venous leg ulcer, you can also read information about treating venous leg ulcers.
+Lipodermatosclerosis (hardened, tight skin) is treated in a similar way to varicose eczema.
+If you have a venous leg ulcer, you can also read about treating venous leg ulcers.

 There are some steps you can take to reduce the symptoms of varicose eczema and help prevent further problems, such as:

-- avoid injuring your skin – for example, by knocking into a chair, as this could lead to an ulcer (open sore) developing
+- try to avoid injuring your skin – injuries to your skin could lead to an ulcer developing

 - raise your legs when you are resting – for example, by propping up your feet on some pillows (ideally so that they are above the level of your heart), as this can help reduce swelling

 - keep physically active – this will improve your circulation and help you maintain a healthy weight

 Fluid can build up in the lower legs if you sit or stand for too long, so it is important to keep moving.
 Walking will get your muscles working and help to push the blood through the veins to your heart.